Optometry

 Answering Common Questions

-Tele-Optometry is a remote eye care service that allows patients to receive comprehensive eye exams without the need for long-distance travel.
-Using advanced diagnostic equipment, trained technicians conduct tests while an optometrist reviews the results in real-time via a secure telehealth connection.
+Our optometry service allows patients to receive comprehensive eye exams at their local health center.
+Using advanced diagnostic equipment, trained technicians conduct tests while an optometrist reviews the results in real-time.

 Your appointment starts with a trained technician conducting your eye exam using specialized equipment.
 The results are then securely transmitted to a licensed optometrist who will review them and provide diagnoses, prescriptions, and treatment recommendations.
 If needed, we can arrange for prescription glasses or follow-up care.